1960s Retail Fashion Photography

 The model on the right is Tammy Hubbard, twin sister of Jill Hubbard.
 They were Brisbane’s busiest models of the day.
 A good model could make a lot of money, particularly from retail sale advertising, where they were paid per garment, rather than an hourly rate.
 A good model was not simply a clothes-horse, they had to be highly photogenic, and creative in their posing, as well as being able to follow direction.
 Another great attribute was speed in applying makeup and changing outfits.

-Unfortunately, I cannot remember the name of the elegant model on the left.
+Unfortunately, I cannot remember the name of the elegant model on the left of the picture above.
 Perhaps someone who knows her could let me know her name via Comments (below).

-The studio had a wall with large windows, so most of these types of shots were made in daylight, using big white reflectors to soften shadows, where necessary.
-The picture was shot on a Linhof Technica with a 120 film back.
+Geoff’s studio had a wall with large windows, so most of these types of shots were made in daylight, using big white reflectors to soften shadows, where necessary.
+The picture was shot on a Linhof Technika with a 120 film back.
 The film was Ilford’s wonderful HP-3.

 N.B.
 Giclée prints are available of this picture, see Shop